 This animation illustrates the different types of projectile motion – from free fall to horizontal, vertical, and oblique throws.
-A projectile moves along its trajectory while the velocity vector is decomposed into its horizontal and vertical components in real time.
+A projectile moves along its trajectory.
+The velocity vector is decomposed into its components in real time.
 The launch angle, initial velocity, and time can be adjusted interactively.

 Links